7.0 Office of Housing and Residence Life

 7.4.7 Quiet and Courtesy Hours

 A residence hall is a thriving, multi-purpose living area, in which students sleep, study, and relax.
-Excessive noise is perhaps the most common disruption on a college campus, particularly in residence halls.
+Excessive noise is perhaps the most common disruption on a college campus, particularly in the residence halls.
 Loud music or noise can be unnecessarily disruptive to such activities at any time of the day or night, weekday or weekend.
 Therefore, consideration of neighbors is necessary at all times.
 Voices, stereos, radios and TVs should be of a reasonable volume so as not to interfere with the rights of others.
 Roommates should agree on when music or a television will or will not be played.

 A student who is disturbed by noise has a right to ask his or her neighbor to lower the volume, and the neighbor has the responsibility to honor that request at any hour of any day.
 Failing this, an RA may be asked to assist in the situation.
 The student should always first attempt to resolve the problem with the person who is the source of the disruption before involving an RA.